tnemcsok/Node-nginx-docker-aws-react-boilerplate-app/README.md

 ## Deploy

-Push to the master branch of your repo and CI/CD takes care of the rest!
+Push to the master branch of your repo and CI/CD takes care of the rest if everything ok.